The Spirituals Project

-In 1998, The Spirituals Project was founded by DU faculty member Arthur C. Jones to preserve and revitalize the music and teachings of the sacred folk songs called “spirituals,” created and first sung by African Americans in slavery.
+In 1998, The Spirituals Project was founded by DU faculty member Arthur C. Jones to preserve and revitalize spirituals, an oral tradition of work songs that were created and first sung by African peoples enslaved in America. .
 The Spirituals Project is a past recipient of the Denver Mayor's Award for Excellence in the Arts.

 The Spirituals Project Choir has presented a wide variety of high profile musical and educational programs over the years, including a national conference on spirituals in 2013 featuring poet Nikki Giovanni as keynote speaker, and a historic concert in 2009 at Denver’s Ellie Caulkins Opera House in honor of Dr. Martin Luther King, Jr.’s 80th birthday featuring the renowned mezzo soprano Denyce Graves as guest artist.
 In the fall of 2018 the choir returned to the Ellie Caulkins Opera House to perform with international opera star Kathleen Battle.Contact us for information or to audition